smashyou/powerball_scraper/README.md

 ```

 ### **Scraping Logic**
-- The script navigates through multiple pages of lottery results.
+- The script navigates through multiple pages of Powerball results.
 - It extracts the draw date, winning numbers, and jackpot amount.
 - Results older than 5 years are ignored.